MontiCore/montithings/tools/sd4componenttesting/README.md

 It is possible to build an executable JAR of the CLI tool from the source files located in GitLab.
 The following describes the process for building the CLI tool from the source files using Bash.
-For building an executable Jar of the CLI with Bash from the source files available in GitLab, execute the following commands.cccc
+For building an executable Jar of the CLI with Bash from the source files available in GitLab, execute the following commands.

 First, clone the repository: